xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - ![](Images/34.png)

-- If for example the segmentation algorithm produces 2000 blob then we should run our classifier/CNN on top of these blobs.
+- If for example the segmentation algorithm produces 2000 blob then we should run our classifier/CNN on top of these blobs to find the object.

 - There has been a lot of work regarding R-CNN tries to make it faster:

   - R-CNN:
     - Propose regions.
 Classify proposed regions one at a time.
 Output label + bounding box.
-    - Downside is that its slow.
+    - Downside is that it’s slow.
     - [[Girshik et. al, 2013.
 Rich feature hierarchies for accurate object detection and semantic segmentation]](https://arxiv.org/abs/1311.2524)
   - Fast R-CNN:
     - Propose regions.
 Use convolution implementation of sliding windows to classify all the proposed regions.